-Do you have a passion for playing the piano, organ or harpsichord?
-Do you enjoy the thrill of performing in recitals or concerts?
-Then, you should pursue a Bachelor of Music degree in Performance with a specialization in keyboard at the University of North Texas.
+Are you a pianist, organist or harpsichordist looking to develop your talents and broaden your music knowledge?
+If so, you should pursue a Bachelor of Music degree in Performance with a specialization in keyboard at the University of North Texas.

-The College of Music, one of the nation's most comprehensive music schools, provides programs of study in piano performance, harpsichord, organ, piano pedagogy and collaborative piano.
+By attending UNT, you'll study with others who share your passion for music performance.
+The College of Music, one of the nation's most comprehensive music schools, provides undergraduate programs in piano performance, harpsichord, organ and piano pedagogy.

-Our faculty members are dedicated teachers, as well as nationally and internationally known performers.
+Our faculty members are dedicated teachers and nationally and internationally known performers.
 They include gold medalists from the Van Cliburn and Chopin international competitions.
 We also give you the opportunity to:

-Our exceptional facilities include the Murchison Performing Arts Center, which houses the Winspear Performance Hall and the Lyric Theatre.
-The Music Building houses the Recital Hall and the recently renovated Voertman Concert Hall.
-Practice facilities include 300 individual rooms as well as ensemble rehearsal rooms.
+Our exceptional facilities include the Murchison Performing Arts Center, which houses the Winspear Performance Hall and the Lyric Theater.
+The Music Building houses the Recital Hall and Voertman Hall.
+Practice facilities include 300 individual and ensemble rehearsal rooms.

-To help you pay for your education, we offer music scholarships that are based on talent and your College of Music audition.
-The Carl and Margaret Eastman Scholarship can offer full tuition and room and board for qualified applicants.
-Other academic scholarships and need-based financial assistance programs are outlined at financialaid.unt.edu.
+To help you pursue your degree, we offer music scholarships based on talent and the College of Music audition.
+The Carl and Margaret Eastman Scholarship offers full tuition and room and board for qualified applicants.
+Other scholarships and financial assistance programs are outlined on the financial aid website.

-You will need to be accepted to the College of Music through an audition before declaring a major in Performance with a keyboard specialization.
+You'll need to be accepted to the College of Music through an audition before majoring in Performance with a keyboard specialization.
 Auditions are held on campus during the spring semester for enrollment the following school year.
-If you cannot audition in person, you may submit a video or an audio recording.
-For more information about audition dates and admission requirements, visit music.unt.edu.
+If you can't audition in person, you may submit a video or audio recording.
+For more information about audition dates and admission requirements, visit the College of Music's site.

-While enrolled at UNT, you will complete 19 to 28 academic hours of lessons from faculty members, depending on your instrument.
-You will also study music theory and music for your instrument and perform a recital during your junior and senior years.
+While enrolled at UNT, you'll complete 19 to 28 credit hours of lessons from faculty members, depending on your instrument.
+You'll also study music theory and music for your instrument and perform a recital during your junior and senior years.
 Four semesters of French or German are required if you study the organ.